 Consumer Opinions

-Consumer feedback on Tesla products has been largely positive, with many praising the performance, technology, and sustainability of the vehicles.
-However, some consumers have raised concerns about service availability and repair costs.
+Consumer feedback on Tesla products has generally been positive, with many praising the performance, technology, and sustainability of the vehicles.
+However, some consumers have expressed concerns about service availability and the high price of certain models.
+Below is a table comparing three positive and three negative reviews.

 Positive Reviews Negative Reviews

 Strong commitment to sustainability.
-Concerns about build quality in some models.
+Concerns about battery life and replacement costs.

 Risk Analysis